 The City shall maintain a Self-Insurance Contingency Reserve for liability and workers' compensation claim settlements not covered by insurance policies.
 In developing the annual target for this reserve, the City shall consider its five-year claims settlement history, the status of any pending claims, and any reasonably anticipated future claims activity.
 The City Manager is authorized to make expenditures from the Self-Insurance Contingency Reserve of up to \$50,000 per individual claim settlement.
-The Administrative Services Director/City Treasurer shall notify the City Council of all expenditures made from the Self-Insurance Contingency Reserve in Section 2.9.09.
+The Administrative Services Director/City Treasurer shall notify the City Council of all expenditures made from the Self-Insurance Contingency Reserve as a part of the quarterly budget reporting described in Section 2.9.09.
 Expenditures from the Self-Insurance Contingency Reserve in excess of \$50,000 per individual claim settlement require approval of the City Council.